The quiver approach to the BPS spectrum of a 4d N=2 gauge theory: Introduction

 The emergence of the quiver $Q$ may be understood as follows.
 Fix a particle with charge $\gamma= \sum_v N_v\,e_v\in\Gamma_+$; on its word--line we have a one dimensional supersymmetric theory with 4 supercharges, and the BPS particles correspond to states which are \textsc{susy} vacua of this 1d theory.
-The 1d theory turns out to be a quiver theory in the sense that its K\"ahler target space is the representation space of $Q$ of dimension $\sum_v N_v \,e_v$ To completely define the 1d theory we need to specify a $\prod_\text{nodes} U(N_v)$--invariant superpotential $\cw$ (and the FI terms implicit in \eqref{ppqD}); gauge invariance requires $\cw$ to be a function of the traces of the products of the bi--fundamental Higgs fields along the closed oriented loops in $Q$.
-In facts it turns out that this function must be linear (a sum of single--trace operators) and thus canonically identified with a linear combination (with complex coefficients) of the oriented cycles in $Q$.
+The 1d theory turns out to be a quiver theory in the sense that its K\"ahler target space is the representation space of $Q$ of dimension $\sum_v N_v \,e_v$

+To completely define the 1d theory we need to specify a $\prod_\text{nodes} GL(N_v,\C)$--invariant superpotential $\cw$ (and the FI terms implicit in \eqref{ppqD}); gauge invariance requires $\cw$ to be a function of the traces of the products of the bi--fundamental Higgs fields along the closed oriented loops in $Q$.
+It turns out that this function must be linear (a sum of single--trace operators) and thus canonically identified with a linear combination (with complex coefficients) of the oriented cycles in $Q$.
 Thus $\cw$ is a potential for the quiver $Q$ in the sense of DWZ \cite{derksen1}.
 One shows \cite{ACCERV2} that a 1d configuration is a classical \textsc{susy} vacuum if and only if the bi--fundamental Higgs fields associated to the arrows of $Q$ form a \emph{stable} module $X$ of the Jacobian algebra\footnote{\ A module $X\in\mathsf{mod}\mathscr{J}\!(Q,\cw)$ of dimension $\sum_v N_v e_v$ is specified by giving, for each arrow $u \xrightarrow{\ \alpha\ } v$, an $N_v\times N_u$ matrix $X_\alpha$ such that the matrices $\{X_\alpha\}$ satisfy the relations $\partial_{X_{\beta}}\cw(X_\alpha)=0$ for all arrows $\beta$ in $Q$.
 Two such representations are \emph{isomorphic} if they are related by a $\prod_v GL(N_v,\C)$ transformation.}